MercenariesEngineering/openexrid/README.md

 ## Synopsis

-This project introduces an open solution to provide dynamic mask images of a 3d rendered image in any compositing software.
+We present a new storage scheme for computer graphic images based on OpenEXR 2.

-Using the openidmask node, the user of the compositing software will select a set of rendered objects (by picking them, typing their names or using a regular expression to match their names).
+Using such EXR/Id files, the compositing artist can isolate an object selection (by picking them or using a regular expression to match their names) and color correct them with no edge artefact, which was not possible to achieve without rendering the object selection on its own layer.

-The node will render a perfect antialized mask for the object selection.
+The technique is demonstrated in an open source software suite, including a library to read and write the EXR/Id files and an OpenFX plug-in which generates the images in any compositing software.

 ## Motivation

-During animation and VFX productions, the compositing team needs the rendering team to render some id masks images to perform compositing operations on parts of the images.
-The needed mask images may change from a shot to another one.
-A lot of mask images may be sometimes requiered.
+During animation and VFX productions, the compositing department needs the rendering team to render some id masks images or to separate the rendering in layers to perform compositing operations on parts of the images.
+The needed mask or layer may change from a shot to another one.
+A lot of images may be sometimes requiered.
 Sometime masks are missing, the shot goes back to the rendering departement.

-We think having a dynamic mask solution may smooth this workflow.
+We think having a file format able to isolate any object may smooth this workflow.

 ## Architecture

-The dynamic mask id image is a deep EXR image containing the coverage information of every object in every pixel.
+The dynamic image is an OpenEXR 2 image containing the coverage information of every object in every pixel.

-The renderer uses the libopenidmask library to build the mask id image during the rendering.
+The renderer uses the openexrid library to build the mask id image during the rendering.

 The OpenFX plug-in reads and generates the mask in your prefered compositing tool.

 ## Compilation

-Under windows, set the environment variable OPENIDMASK_INSTALL with the path to the installation folder.

-Compile the project with Visual 2015.
+See the INSTALL file

 ## Tests